 Research shows that a gluten-free diet may support autoimmune symptoms related to Hashimoto's thyroiditis.
 However, suppose you don't want or need to go gluten-free.
 In that case, it is advantageous to avoid refined carbohydrates that have most of their fiber removed.
 These refined carbs may drive inflammation.

 Instead, opt for delicious, whole grains like buckwheat grain, wholemeal wheat, or rye bread.

 These lists are far from exhaustive, and many foods can offer relief from joint pain with Hashimoto's.
-Indeed, many nutritional and lifestyle factors play a role in thyroid symptoms and severity.
-Paloma Health provides you the opportunity to work with a nutritionist to determine nutritional status for optimal thyroid health.
+Indeed, many lifestyle and nutritional factors play a role in thyroid symptoms and severity.
+Paloma Health provides you the opportunity to work with a thyroid nutritionist to determine nutritional status for optimal thyroid health.